Does Homeowners Insurance Cover Hotel Stay During a Power Outage?

 Understanding Loss of Use Coverage

-Most standard homeowners insurance policies include a provision called Loss of Use, also known as Additional Living Expenses (ALE).
-This coverage helps pay for temporary living costs—such as hotel stays, meals, and transportation—when your home becomes uninhabitable due to a covered peril.
+Most standard homeowners insurance policies include a provision known as Loss of Use or Additional Living Expenses (ALE).
+This coverage is designed to help pay for extra costs you incur if your home becomes temporarily uninhabitable due to a covered peril.
+These expenses can include hotel stays, temporary rentals, meals, laundry, and even transportation costs that go beyond your normal living expenses.

-Your homeowners insurance may cover hotel expenses during a power outage if the outage results from a covered peril that directly damages your home.
+Homeowners insurance may cover hotel expenses during a power outage if the outage is caused by a peril specifically covered in your policy.
+Common examples include:

 -